 Kamptal DAC

-Kamptal DAC focuses on Grüner Veltliner and Riesling and structures origin through region, village and single vineyard.
+Kamptal DAC now places Grüner Veltliner, Riesling, Chardonnay, Pinot Blanc and Pinot Gris within the origin context of region, village and single vineyard.